 The support given to student athletes will evolve through a series of academic programs directed toward making the student-athlete increasingly independent as a person and scholar.

-ACADEMIC ALL-MISSOUI VALLEY FOOTBALL CONFERENCE – Since joining the Missouri Valley Football Conference in 2008, the Jackrabbits lead the way with 31 first or second team Academic All-MVFC selections.
-In 2012, South Dakota State had nine student-athletes selected to the first or second team Academic All-MVFC team, most of any team in the MVFC.
-The team with the second most selections had 4 named to the Academic All-MVFC team.
-Headlining the team were 1st team selections Alex Olinger (Pharmacy and Biology), Taylor Seuss (Mechanical Engineering), and Zach Zenner (Pre-Medicine).
+ACADEMIC ALL-MISSOURI VALLEY FOOTBALL CONFERENCE – Since joining the Missouri Valley Football Conference in 2008, the Jackrabbits lead the way with 35 first or second team Academic All-MVFC selections.
+In 2013, South Dakota State had four student-athletes selected to the first or second team Academic All-MVFC team, tied for the most of all teams in the MFVC.
+Headlining the first team selections were Jason Schneider (Pharmacy), Taylor Seuss (Mechanical Engineering) and Zach Zenner (Pre-Medicine).
 A Pharmacy major, Schneider achieved a 3.98 grade point average.
 Seuss posted a grade point average of 3.9 in the Mechanical Engineering field.
 Zenner tallied a grade point average of 3.85 in Pre-Medicine.

-ACADEMIC ALL-AMERICANS – Since 1974 South Dakota State has produced 25 Academic All–Americans.
+ACADEMIC ALL-AMERICANS – Since 1974 South Dakota State has produced 27 Academic All–Americans.
 The most notable of these is Adam Vinatieri, who went on to a stellar career with the New England Patriots and Indianapolis Colts.
-In 2012, Zach Zenner, sophomore running back, was named to the Capitol One Academic All–American Second Team.